www.NAFTracks.com

 Lynn is a co-founder of Expressive Therapy Concepts, a non-profit organization dedicated to the creative arts therapies and related modalities.
 Lynn produces multi-media concerts that integrate dance, music and art and is developing programs at the South Street Healing Center.

 Lynn wrote the Do We Yo track of Jam Tracks in A Minor, on which she also plays guitar and sings background vocals.
+Lynn wrote and performs on two tracks on Jam Tracks in E Minor.

 www.ExpressiveTherapy.org